ahmedHashwa/AirQuality-NARX-CNN-LSTM/README.md

-This is the code associated with the paper titled:
+This is the code and data associated with the paper titled:

 ## "Enhancing PM2.5 Prediction Using NARX-Based Combined CNN and LSTM Hybrid Model"